Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Powell, of course, knew everything that Regaari did.
 He left the last of the sweep-and-clear in the capable hands of Costello and Firth, and kept half the Whitecrests by his side as he claimed the station’s core operations center for his own.

-“Every bloody one?”
+"Every bloody one?"

 Regaari duck-nodded.
-“Gone.
+"Gone.
 HIGHCASTLE says the same thing; all quiet.
-The Hunters just let us claim two valuable targets, almost unresisted.”
+The Hunters just let us claim two valuable targets, almost unresisted."

-“...Well that smells fookin’ fishy.”
+"...Well that smells fookin’ fishy."

 Curious that Humans, with their *far* less sensitive noses, would have such an olfactory idiom for suspicion.
 But Regaari had always found it very apt.